-Segment adjusted EBITDA and the related margin increased due to higher revenues and lower expenses, which reflected cost savings from our Change Program and lower performance bonus expense.
-Foreign currency benefited the year-over-year change in segment adjusted EBITDA margin by 30bp.
+Segment adjusted EBITDA increased due to an increase in revenues, which were slightly higher than the increase in expenses.
+The related margin decreased due to higher expenses.
+Foreign currency benefited the year-over-year change in segment adjusted EBITDA margin by 20bp.

-Revenues increased in total, constant currency and on an organic basis.
-The increase in organic revenues reflected 8% growth in recurring revenues (90% of the Tax & Accounting Professionals segment) and 10% growth in transactions revenues (10% of the Tax & Accounting Professionals segment), both of which were due to growth in UltraTax and the segment's businesses in Latin America.
-The increase in transactions revenues also included growth in Confirmation.
+Revenues increased in total and in constant currency.
+Revenue performance was negatively impacted by the loss of revenues from divested businesses, but positively impacted, to a lesser extent, by the acquisition of SurePrep.
+On an organic basis, revenues increased due to 10% growth in recurring revenues (89% of the Tax & Accounting Professionals segment in the fourth quarter of 2023) and 14% growth in transactions revenues (11% of the Tax & Accounting Professionals segment in the fourth quarter of 2023).
+Recurring revenue growth was driven by UltraTax and the segment's businesses in Latin America.
+Transactions revenue growth was led by the Confirmation and SurePrep.